-For students enrolled in M.S.
-(Plan I) the program requires a minimum of 30 credits distributed as follows:
+The Master of Science program (Plan I) requires a minimum of 30 credits distributed as follows:

 - 18 credits in core courses and technical electives in computer engineering (at least 12 credits at 6000 level or above). - 6 credits in electives outside the computer engineering areas of emphasis. - 6 credits of graduate thesis.